Who can be a mentee in the MAGIC program?

 How will I know someone wants to meet with me?

 Mentees will request meetings as needed and based on their research interests.
-Including more detail in your profile, especially about your research interests in the “About me” field (here are some examples), can help mentees find you, and help the matching algorithm suggest you to them.
+Including more detail in your profile can help mentees find you, and help the matching algorithm suggest you to them.
 Also try checking your availability – your profile may be set to away or your availability may be too limited.
 Finally, including a photo in your profile is always helpful.

 A mentee requested up to meet with me, but I don’t think I am a good fit.
 Should I still meet with them?